Train Injury Attorney in Shreveport / Bossier City

 Louisiana’s freight system carries millions of tons of freight each year.
 Our railways are essential for shipping products throughout the U.S. Louisiana has six large Class 1 railroads and 14 smaller, local railroads that transport goods such as oil.
 In addition to transporting freight, Amtrak provides passenger transportation services for Louisiana residents.

 Train and Railroad Accidents

 Though important, railroads and trains can be very dangerous.
 In 2015, the FRA reported more than 2,000 train collisions.
 Hundreds of people are killed and hundreds more are injured each year by train accidents.
 Because of the weight, size, and sometimes speed of trains, most of these accidents lead to catastrophic injuries and wrongful death.

 Train Company Negligence

 Railroad companies are responsible for properly training workers on safety as well as maintaining equipment, train tracks, and crossing signals.
 If the company failed to protect workers or keep the public safe, the company may be liable for negligence.
 If you or a loved one was involved in a train accident, whether you were working on the railroad or were involved in a collision while crossing train tracks, contact an attorney immediately.
-Greenwald Law Firm can provide the legal expertise needed to determine negligence and represent you against train company insurance and
+The top Shreveport personal injury attorneys at the Greenwald Law Firm can provide the legal guidance needed to determine negligence and represent you against train company insurance and legal teams.